AIKIDO | 合氣道

 Using a combination of direct, spiral and circular motions, the forms of Aikido serve to harmonize and neutralize the force of an aggressor.
 Aikido training includes physical, mental and philosophical/ethical aspects and includes the practice of empty-hand techniques, sword, stick, and knife defenses as well as concentration, meditation and breathing exercises.
 Unique among martial arts, Aikido enables the practitioner to be responsive, adaptable and flexible in a wide variety of situations.

 There are no competitions in Aikido -- this is a logical conclusion of its philosophy.
-Since practitioners do not focus on 'winning' and 'losing', participants are able to dedicate their training efforts toward mutual improvement.
-It is therefore possible for men, women, and children of all ages to walk together along the path of budo, the heart Aikido.
-This enables each individual to train and progress at his or her own pace, finding harmony through personal development in the training.
+Since practitioners do not focus on 'winning' and 'losing', they are able to dedicate their training efforts toward mutual improvement.
+It is therefore possible for men, women, and children of all ages to walk together on the path of budo, the heart Aikido.

-Attention to appropriate etiquette and conduct (reigi) are key aspects of self-discipline incorporated into Aikido training - and involve the nurturing of an attitude of respect (both for self and others), integrity, impeccability, gratitude, modesty, concern and compassion for others, as well as care and stewardship of the physical, social and natural environments in which we live.
+Attention to appropriate etiquette and conduct (reigi) are essential aspects of self-discipline that are incorporated into Aikido training - and involve the nurturing of an attitude of respect (both for self and others), integrity, impeccability, gratitude, modesty, concern and compassion for others, as well as care and stewardship of the physical, social and natural environments in which we live.

 In the words of the Founder – the aim of Aikido is: ”to unify the mind and body and to promote peace, harmony and cooperation among all beings".

-The weapons training curriculum followed at Mountain Coast Aikikai comprises solo practice, two-person and multiple-person drills and encounters, and ranges from weapon to weapon encounters and to weapon disarming and retention techniques.
+The weapons training curriculum comprises solo practice, two-person and multiple-person drills and encounters, and includes weapon-to-weapon encounters, as well as weapon disarming and retention techniques.
 We offer regular instruction in the use of bokken (wooden sword), jyo (wooden staff) and tanto (knife), usually for students at intermediate and advanced levels.

 IAI BATTO-HO (Japanese Swordsmanship)